NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

 `~sbpy.photometry.HG12`, and `~sbpy.photometry.HG12_Pen16`, respectively.

-The photometric model class can be initialized with the default parameters, by supplying the model parameters as either dimensionless numbers or the `~astropy.units.Quantity`:
+The photometric model class can be initialized with the default parameters, by supplying the model parameters as either dimensionless numbers or `~astropy.units.Quantity`:

   >>> import astropy.units as u